hernan-fernandez-kb/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game using Python.
+Practice string manipulation, loops, conditionals, and random selection while creating a fun word-guessing challenge!

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game

+#### Description
+Create a Python program that sets up the Hangman game.
+Define a list of possible words and randomly select one for the player to guess.

+#### Requirements
+Completed program should:
+- Include a predefined list of words
-- Randomly select words from a predefined list
+- Randomly select a word for each game
+- Display instructions to the player

+### 🛠️ Task 2: Implement Gameplay Logic

+#### Description
+Add the main gameplay loop.
+Allow the player to guess letters, track their progress, and manage the number of incorrect guesses.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Show current progress (e.g., _ _ _ format)
-- Track incorrect guesses remaining
+- Track and display remaining incorrect guesses
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts run out
 - Display win/lose messages